Qluxzz/sensei/README.md

 This template also includes an initial test which tests the initial document structure

+## Service worker for offline access

+Since most of my Elm apps are client side only, we can also make them work offline by adding a service worker.
+The service worker caches the resources used by the template and makes it so it can load even if offline.

 ## Pipeline

 The included pipeline include three steps: